ON THIS PAGE: You will read about the scientific research being done now to learn more about HCC and how to treat it. Use the menu to see other pages.

 Greater use of liver transplantation.
 Researchers are investigating the possibility of expanding the criteria for liver transplantation for HCC.
 This would make more patients eligible for the procedure.

 Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current HCC treatments in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current HCC treatments to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding liver cancer, explore these related items that take you outside of this guide: